 Smeg Kettle is taking the world by storm.
-Its beautiful Italian design and color is attracting customers from all around the world.
+Its beautiful Italian design and color is eye catching to say the least.
 It boils water quickly and features all sorts of fancy light.
 However, is all this flair and flamboyancy any good?
 At its core, the kettle design is still the same as any other electric kettle.
-It is a heating element that boils water.
+It consists of a heating element that boils water.
 Which begs the question, is it worth the price that they are asking?
 This review takes a closer look at Smeg’s Kettle Design and discuss whether its worth it in your kitchen.

 Smeg Kettle Review Quick Summary